nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The sequence of program flow was chosen as it allows for proper abstraction of the classes.
 The `Ui` class will only handle the User Interface aspect of the code execution.

-The general interaction between the abovementioned classes are briefly illustrated in the sequence diagram shown below.
+The general interaction between the aforementioned classes are briefly illustrated in the sequence diagram shown below.

 ![Retrieve Records](diagrams/List.png "Retrieving Records Sequence Diagram")

 ### [Implementation] : Print Shortest Delivery Path

-Every deliverymen would want to the most efficient path for their deliveries so that they can save time and fuel.
+Every deliverymen would want the most efficient path for their deliveries so that they can save time and fuel.
 Furthermore, the quicker their delivery turnover, the more deliveries they can complete.

 The primary class involved in executing this function is `Map`.